Akuli/jou/doc/tutorial.md

 Note that single quotes specify a byte and double quotes specify a string.

-This clearly cannot work for all characters, because there are thousands of different charaters, but only 256 different bytes.
+This clearly cannot work for all characters, because there are thousands of different characters, but only 256 different bytes.
 For example, `'Ω'` doesn't work:

 ```python